shuky19/Converter-Ruby-Gem/README.md

       attr_accessor :onlyPersonAttribute
     end

-The second class should user attr_converter instead of attr_accessor, this allows Converter gem to recognize which attributes it should convert.
+In the second class you should use attr_converter instead of attr_accessor, this allows Converter to recognize which attributes it should convert.

-you can specify various of properties:
+you can specify various of properties with "attr_converter":
-1. The target accessor name as done with first_name accessor on PersonDTO
+1. The target accessor name(if it's different from the source accessor name)
-2. A lambda used to convert data from the source to the target
+2. A lambda used to convert data from the source to the target(if they are not of the same class)
-3. A lambda used to convert data from the target to the source
+3. A lambda used to convert data from the target to the source(if they are not of the same class)

 Here an example of PersonDto:
     class PersonDto
      include Converter

+      # This is a declaration of attr_converter that describe "first_name" accessor of PersonDTO class
+      #  and maps it to "fname" accessor of Person class
       attr_converter :first_name, :fname
       attr_converter :last_name
       attr_converter :country_name
       attr_converter :remark
       attr_converter :city_name
       attr_converter :phone_number

+      # This is a declaration of attr_converter that describe "money_as_string" accessor
+      # and maps it to "cash_as_int" access, but also specify converter to convert this data types.
       attr_converter :money_as_string, :cash_as_int, lambda { |v| v.to_f.to_int}, lambda { |v| v.to_s }
       attr_accessor :onlyPersonDtoAttribute
     end